 \section{Introduction}

-Plasma velocity distribution functions (VDFs) show many different faces in the heliosphere.
-Since the mean free path is much longer than the typical length scale, local VDFs are very different from a Maxwell distribution.
-In the presence of a planetary dipole field, a VDF is often loss-cone-shaped, because particles with field-aligned velocities escape to the planet.
-The loss-cone VDF leads to pressure anisotropy, and it in turn generates various plasma waves in planetary magnetospheres.
-A VDF sometimes has a power-law tail in the high-energy part.
-Such a VDF is often approximated by a generalized Lorentzian distribution, called the kappa distribution \citep{olbert68,vas68}.
-The kappa distribution has drawn significant attention in plasma physics, because it might be an outcome of long-range interaction between charged particles \citep{kappa,lazar21,tsallis23}.
-Extensions of the kappa distribution have been actively developed, such as the kappa distribution with a high-energy cutoff and the distribution with a loss-cone \citep{scherer17,summers91,summers25}.
-In the solar wind, electron VDFs often have kappa-type and other subcomponents \citep{wilson19}.
+Plasma velocity distribution functions (VDFs) show many different shapes in the heliosphere.
+Since the mean free path is much longer than the typical length scale, local VDFs deviate significantly from a Maxwell distribution.
+In the presence of a planetary dipole field, the VDF is often loss-cone-shaped, because particles with field-aligned velocities escape to the planet.
+The loss-cone VDF leads to pressure anisotropy, which in turn generates various plasma waves in planetary magnetospheres.
+VDFs sometimes exhibit a power-law tail in the high-energy part.
+Such VDFs are often approximated by a generalized Lorentzian distribution, now widely known as the Kappa distribution \citep{olbert68,vas68}.
+The Kappa distribution has drawn significant attention in plasma physics, because it might be an outcome of long-range interaction between charged particles \citep{kappa,lazar21,tsallis23}.
+Extensions of the Kappa distribution have been proposed and actively studied, such as the Kappa distribution with a high-energy cutoff and the distribution with a loss-cone \citep{scherer17,summers91,summers25}.
+In the solar wind, electron VDFs often have Kappa-type and other subcomponents \citep{wilson19}.
 In addition, ion VDFs often contain a ring- or shell-shaped ``pickup'' component that originates from interstellar neutral atoms \citep{moebius85,zirnstein22}.
 A shell-shaped VDF further evolves to a filled-shell VDF, due to an adiabatic expansion of the solar wind.
 In the presence of pickup ions (PUIs), local plasma processes can be substantially modified \citep{matsukiyo14,nakanotani23,pyakurel25}.
 Associated with electron heating, flattop-type VDFs are often observed in and around the magnetosphere \citep{feldman82,thomsen83,qureshi14,oka22,richard25}.
 Indeed, a wide variety of VDFs are recognized throughout the heliosphere.